-The Group records the business tax and surcharges incurred in cost of revenues.
-The business tax and surcharges in cost of revenues for the years ended December 31, 2009, 2010 and 2011 were RMB13.8 million, RMB28.3 million and RMB59.5 million (US\$9.5 million), respectively.
+The sales taxes and surcharges in cost of revenues for the years ended December 31, 2010, 2011 and 2012 were RMB28.3 million, RMB59.5 million and RMB72.1 million (US\$11.6 million), respectively.

-(o) Sales and marketing expenses
+(n) Sales and marketing expenses

-Sales and marketing expenses comprise primarily of: (i) the sales and marketing personnel-related expenses including sales commissions; (ii) advertising and promotion expenses; and (iii) rental expense, depreciation and amortization expenses.
+Sales and marketing expenses comprise primarily of: (i) sales commissions as well as administrative and operating expenses related to the sales and marketing personnel; (ii) advertising and promotion expenses; and (iii) rental expense, depreciation and amortization expenses.
 The Group expenses advertising costs as incurred.
-Total advertising expenses were RMB5.9 million, RMB10.6 million and RMB17.5 million (US\$2.8 million) for the years ended December 31, 2009, 2010 and 2011, respectively.
+Total advertising expenses were RMB10.6 million, RMB17.5 million and RMB31.1 million (US\$5.0 million) for the years ended December 31, 2010, 2011 and 2012, respectively.

-(p) Technology and product development expenses
+(o) Technology and product development expenses

-Technology and product development expenses mainly consist of: (i) personnel-related expenses associated with the development of, enhancement to, and maintenance of the Group's websites; (ii) expenses associated with new technology and product development and enhancement; and iii) rental expense and depreciation of servers.
+Technology and product development expenses mainly consist of: (i) personnel-related expenses associated with the development of, enhancement to, and maintenance of the Group's websites; (ii) expenses associated with new technology and product development and enhancement; and (iii) rental expense and depreciation of servers.
 The Group expenses technology and product development expenses as incurred for all the periods presented.

-(q) Operating leases
+(p) Operating leases

 Leases where substantially all the rewards and risks of ownership of assets remain with the leaser are accounted for as operating leases.
-Payments made under operating leases are charged to the consolidated statements of operations on a straight-line basis over the lease term.
-The Group normalizes rent expense on operating leases that involve rent concessions.
+Payments made under operating leases are charged to the consolidated statements of comprehensive income on a straight-line basis over the lease term.
+The Group normalizes rental expense on operating leases that involve rent concessions.